ssdug/CVPZ/README.md

 ##Why?
 We have hoping to inspsire community involvement by building a simple and useful tool.
 We want to inspire anyone who wants to be involved to come and play.
 As a community we can expose eachother to our favorite technologies and libraries.
 We can build relationship and refine our soft skills.
 Hopefully affecting our local development community in a positive way.

+##How?
+Well that is what we are working to figure out.
+We will work to set some basic requirements.
+We are starting with the setup of some infrastructure.
+We want to use a newer fun technology stack with things that people have the desire to learn and will be usefull for the direction we see the local contracts going.

 ##Goals
 - Build community
 - Create a tool